jcizel/jcizel.github.io/pages/intro.md

 Markets), <u>European Central Bank</u> (DG-Economics, Fiscal Policies Division),
 <u> De Nederlandsche Bank </u> (Financial Stability Division), and the <u>European
 Commission</u>.
-In 2014 I also visited the NYU Stern School of Business, where I was working together with <a href="http://people.stern.nyu.edu/ealtman/"> Prof. Edward A. Altman</a> on early warning models for banks and for sovereigns.  </p>
+In 2014 I also visited the NYU Stern School of Business, where I was working together with <a href="http://people.stern.nyu.edu/ealtman/"> Prof. Edward I. Altman</a> on early warning models for banks and for sovereigns.  </p>